Flight Cancellation Compensation

 Can I Claim Compensation if My Flight Was Canceled Due to the Weather?

 In most cases, flight cancellations due to bad weather are considered an extraordinary circumstance beyond the airline’s control.
-However, if the bad weather was foreseeable and other airlines canceled their flights in advance, you may still be entitled to some compensation.
+However, if the bad weather was foreseeable and other airlines canceled their flights in advance, you may be entitled to compensation if the airline did not take reasonable measures to avoid the cancellation.

-How Long After a Canceled Flight Can I Claim Compensation?
+How Long After a Cancelled Flight Can I Claim Compensation?

 To answer this question, it is important to know from what country you are making your claim.
 People mostly have up to 3 years starting from the date of the cancellation and up to flight claim compensation.
 Yet, some countries give passengers only 2 months to claim, while others generously give you up to 10 years.
 Therefore, it is important to act fast, when cancellations happen.